tompave/fun_with_flags/README.md

 ```

 The `test.all` task will first run the default `mix test` task, then re-run the integration tests only, with the ETS cache disabled.

-## Why not Distributed Erlang?

-Redis PubSub, huh?
-Why not Distributed Erlang's inter-node messages?

-Because there are people who want to run Elixir and Phoenix on Heroku, where nodes are isolated on the dynos.
-Distributed Erlang unfortunately doesn't work on Heroku, but sharing data through Redis works and it's a common pattern in a lot of frameworks.

-Another reason is that Redis is already a dependency for data persistence across restarts, so adding PubSub is not a problem.
-Redis is a good tool to store this kind of data.
-A pure Elixir solution could use Mnesia, DETS, or dump the ETS cache to files, but these approaches would still not work if running on a PaaS like Heroku, and it would be hard to quickly syncronize new nodes if more are started in a burst.

-Also, a lot of people approaching Elixir come from a Rails background, and in this case my priority is to make this library work on setups that are familiar to Rails developers.
-The goal is to facilitate the adoption of Elixir and Phoenix by growing a familiar ecosystem.

-One of the reasons why Rails has become popular is its ease of use and deployment.
-Of course it hasn't always been like that, and at the beginning it required complex setups with Capistrano, Mongrels and reverse proxys.
-In the meantime, however, the ecosystem has matured and PaaS have become a thing.
-Some of today's most popular frameworks, too, have been built to leverage the ease of deployment provided by PaaS vendors.

-I have a feeling that the adoption of Phoenix will grow faster if the ecosystem supports the techniques that developers are already familiar with.
-Distributed Erlang can be seen as the next level of deployment and setup.

-With that out of the way, making FunWithFlags work with Distributed Erlang instead of Redis PubSub wouldn't be too hard.
-Feel free to propose a design for an adapter interface or send a PR.